VinnyVanGogh/ViNmap_custom_nmap_scanner/README.md

 7. **Create a Pull Request**

 Navigate to the original repository and click "Compare & pull request" to submit your changes.

+### Formatting Guidelines

+When contributing to ViNmap, please follow these guidelines:

+- **Title:** Format like "Add feature: [Feature Name]" or "Fix: [Bug Description]".
+- **Description:** Provide a detailed description of the changes made in the pull request, prefixed with the type of change (e.g., Feature, Fix, Update)
+- **Testing:** Include information about how the changes were tested to ensure they work as intended, if applicable.
+- **Documentation:** Update the README or other relevant documentation to reflect the changes made, if necessary.

+## Feature Requests and Bug Reports

+**We welcome your feedback!**

+If you have any feature requests or encounter bugs while using ViNmap, please open an issue on the GitHub repository.

+- **Feature Requests:** Suggest new features or enhancements to improve ViNmap.

+- **Bug Reports:** Report any issues or unexpected behavior you encounter while using ViNmap.

+- **General Feedback:** Share your thoughts, suggestions, or comments about ViNmap.

+**Please follow the guidelines and submit detailed information to help us address your requests effectively.**

+**We appreciate your feedback and contributions!**

+### Formatting Guidelines

+When submitting feature requests, please follow these guidelines:

+- **Title:** Format like "Feature Request: [Short Description]".
+- **Description:** Provide a detailed description of the feature you'd like to see implemented.

+When submitting bug reports, please follow these guidelines:

+- **Title:** Format like "Bug Report: [Short Description]".
+- **Description:** Provide a clear and concise description of the bug, including steps to reproduce it.

+When providing general feedback, please follow these guidelines:
+- **Title:** Format like "Feedback: [Short Description]".
+- **Description:** Share your thoughts, suggestions, or comments about ViNmap.

 ## License